How to Become an Actor: The Business of Acting

 Acting is a Business First

-I know, you love the lights, the camera, the action.
+We know, you love the lights, the camera, the glitz and glamour.
 But don't romanticize what we're doing here: You're a business first and an artist second.

 The secret is the right mindset: The powers that be will see you as a product.
 Something to sell and make money from.
 And you should think this way too.
 This is true of theatre, TV, film, voice acting, commercials, and any other medium you'll work in.